Yoga's a unique way to integrate body, mind and spirit through opening to the wisdom of the body.

 Located in Lenox, MA, Kripalu Center is the largest yoga center in the U.S. offering a variety of programs in yoga health and spirituality.
 For more information or a free catalog call 800-741-7353 or visit Kripalu.org .

 Rich's Bio: Richard became interested in yoga in the mid-seventies after reading Richard Hittleman's "Yoga".
 He continued to read and occasionally work with a limited number of postures for several years.
 After graduating from Grove City High School, he attended The Ohio State University earning a B.S. degree in biology in 1977.
 After college he worked in business and furthered his interest in music by studying privately and continuing to play trumpet.
 He currently performs with "Swing's the Thing" and the "Grove City Community Winds" concert band under the direction of James Swearingen.
 In 1984 he opened his own printing business which he operates today.
 In 1998 he began a daily Chi-Gong practice which he has continued.
 Looking for a more spiritual approach to his practice, Richard started regular yoga classes after reading "Stephen Cope's Yoga And The Quest For The True Self".
 While studying yoga locally with Kit Spar and Ann Downing he began visiting the Kripalu Yoga Center in Lenox, MA.
-After realizing that yoga is not just about stretching, Richard wanted to show others how the postures can be used as tools to access deep concentration and calmness of mind.
+Realizing that yoga is not just about stretching, Richard wanted to show others how the postures can be used as tools to access deep concentration and calmness of mind.
 Deciding then to enroll in Kripalu yoga teacher training, he completed his training in January of 2004.
 He began teaching at The Ohio State University, Roxane Laboratories and the Groveport Recreation Center.
-In July of 2005 he opened Mill Street Yoga in Grove City, a yoga studio dedicated to the practice of Kripalu yoga.
+In July of 2005 he opened Mill Street Yoga in Grove City, introduction students to yoga for the next eleven and half years.
 His practice and teaching style combines conscious breathing with energizing postures that promote awareness, deep sensitivity and relaxation.
 He's committed to helping people of all ages and abilities bring more peace into their daily lives.

 "Kripalu Yoga - A guide to Practice On and Off the Mat" by Richard Faulds